 Expat apartments in a vibrant, funky neighbourhood

 The so-called Latin Quarter of Amsterdam is a lively, multicultural district with long, narrow, parallel streets.
 The area has benefited enormously from city regeneration efforts, and government initiatives have increased opportunities for private home ownership here to the benefit of many expats.
 The area is filled with eclectic shops, restaurants and one of the city's largest open-air markets (the Albert Cuyp market).
-Rising prices reflect the Pijp's new status as a desirable neighbourhood to live in.
+Rising prices reflect the Pijp's new status as a desirable area in Amsterdam to live in.

 Rental apartments and houses on the park